Losing a loved one is a heart wrenching time for anyone.

 Planning the funeral?

 Although this will be difficult for everyone, funeral numbers remain modest.
-Guidance advises that there should be no congregational singing during the ceremony.
-Some professional, socially-distanced vocal or instrumental contribution can take place, either indoors or outdoors, but outside wherever possible.
-Singing should be limited to one person where possible (up to 3 if it is essential to an act of worship), staying at least 2 metres apart, and should not include audience participation.
+We’re delighted that congregational singing is once again allowed during a ceremony held indoors.
+Professional vocal or instrumental contributions can take place, either indoors or outdoors.
 In most venues we are able to provide recorded music, photo tributes and the option for mourners to participate in the services with readings and eulogies remains.
 Some venues will allow us to make arrangements for performance by professional singers or musicians.
-Spoken addresses and responses during a ceremony should not be in a raised voice.
+Spoken addresses and responses during a ceremony are once again a feature of funeral ceremonies.
 You can remove your face covering to deliver an address or reading.
 You should replace it before returning to your seat.

 How else can people take part?